You need to click on the confirmation link in the email we just send you to finalize the Endless Traffic Video link request!

 Others | |

 Many popular e-mail programs, including older versions of Outlook, Outlook Express, Eudora, and Netscape Mail, don’t provide a convenient way for you to white-list the folks you want to receive e-mail from.
-If you’re using this sort of e-mail system and you either aren’t getting your mefrankbauer.name emails or want to make sure you continue to receive your DR in the future, you can do something about it.
+If you’re using this sort of e-mail system and you either aren’t getting your me![]() Contact the customer service people or the Postmaster at the company that provides your e-mail or Internet connection (your ISP).
+Explain to them that me

 mail.add2it.com & server.add2it.com